A logo with purple squaresDescription automatically generated

 Support and Guidance for the DSPT

+There is a lot of support available for care providers when completing the DSPT.
 Local support is available to assist your care setting with understanding the requirements to complete the DSPT and conducting the assessment.
 For more information or to request this support, please contact nclicb.digitaladultsocialcare@nhs.net.
+Care providers should also make use of the free resources available on website such as Digital Care Hub.
+There are now cyber-security modules available for care workers to complete which all organisations can access for free.

 Access the following further resources:

-If you have questions on completing DSPT you can also call the Digital Social Care helpline at 0208 133 3430 (9am and 5pm Monday to Friday) or email help@digitalsocialcare.co.uk.
+If you have questions on completing DSPT you can also call the Digital Care Hub helpline at 0808 196 4848 (9am and 5pm Monday to Friday) or email help@digitalcarehub.co.uk

 Digital Social Care Records